colinjlacy/Pro-Angular/docs/07_Directives/02_Data-Binding_Directives.md

 The most basic calls for one-way bindings are done with `ng-bind` (as demonstrated above), or the `{{...}}` syntax applied within the content of an HTML element.

-`ng-bind` will apply the data bound to the HTML element within the content of the element.
-So, on the example above, there will be nothing else
+`ng-bind` will apply the data bound to the HTML element within the content of the element, using the `innerHTML` property.
+So, on the example above, there will be nothing else in the `<p>` element, even if the template is written with text between the opening and closing tag.
+Angular will replace it with the data bound by `ng-bind`.

+Conversely, using the `{{...}}` syntax will apply the data inline with any other HTML, whether or not it's the only HTML in the element.

+	<p>Hello {{data.world}}!</p>

+To add to `ng-bind`